entryscape/community-tools/README.md

 A [repository](https://gitlab.com/entryscape/fme-script-examples) containing examples of FME scripts for working with the EntryScape API.

+### FME Workspace - Replace/update files in your EntryScape catalog

+This [FME-Workspace](https://github.com/statistikZG/opendatazug/tree/Entryscape) helps you replace/update files on your Entryscape cataloge.
+It is as parameterized as far as possible, so you only need to specify the neccessary input variables.

 ## Other useful links

 ### EntryStore API